By the end of this section, you will be able to:

 or, more compactly,

 This expression is called the electric field at position of the N source charges.
-Here, P is the location of the point in space where you are calculating the field and is relative to the positions of the source charges (Figure 5.18).
+Here, P is the location of the point in space where you are calculating the field and the vectors are the displacements from each source to the test point (Figure 5.18).
 Note that we have to impose a coordinate system to solve actual problems.

 Notice that the calculation of the electric field makes no reference to the test charge.
 Thus, the physically useful approach is to calculate the electric field and then use it to calculate the force on some test charge later, if needed.
 Different test charges experience different forces Equation 5.3, but it is the same electric field Equation 5.4.
 That being said, recall that there is no fundamental difference between a test charge and a source charge; these are merely convenient labels for the system of interest.
 Any charge produces an electric field; however, just as Earth’s orbit is not affected by Earth’s own gravity, a charge is not subject to a force due to the electric field it generates.
 Charges are only subject to forces from the electric fields of other charges.